abdulrauf11/magazine/README.md

 You can read more about it here: https://parceljs.org/

-## VScode Live Server extension

-If you don't want to use parcel then just install the 'Live Server' (https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension in VSCODE and get started right away

 ## What is a package.json file?

 If you want to know about the package.json file: https://dev.to/easybuoy/understanding-the-package-json-file-3fdg#:~:text=json%20file-,A%20package.,and%20a%20whole%20lot%20more.

+## VScode Live Server extension

+If you don't want to use parcel then just install the 'Live Server' (https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension in VSCODE and get started right away!
+You don't need to install any dependencies or use package.json file for that.
+However, you won't be able use es6 or third-party libraries in that case.
+Parcel.js does all the heavy-lifting for you.